 How is this test done?

 You will probably either urinate in a cup or have saliva taken out of your mouth.

 Urine is the most common sample used.
 A urine test can detect cocaine metabolites

-for up to two weeks after use.
+to 2 weeks after use.

 One drawback is that people have found ways to cheat to get a false negative, meaning

 a negative result when the result should be positive because of cocaine use.
 Products

 promising to alter urine test results are advertised on the Internet.
 Cheating usually

 involves adding a substance to the urine to affect the test results.
 To keep people